eth-educators/eth-docker/README.md

 After providing the wallet password, use the key sequence Ctrl-p Ctrl-q to detach from the running container.

+## Prysm

+### Create a validator wallet by importing validator keys

+**Warning** Import your validator key(s) to only *one* client.

+Import the validator key(s) to the Prysm validator client:

+`sudo docker-compose run prysm-validator-import`

+You will be asked to provide a wallet directory.
+Use `/var/lib/prysm`.

+You will be asked to provide a new wallet password.

+If you choose to store the password during import, it'll be available to the client every time it starts.
+If you do not, you'll need to be present to start the validator and start it interactively.
+Determine your own risk profile.

-### Prysm
+### Start the client

-The Prysm client requires copying in a file, see the start of this document.
+The Prysm client requires copying in a file, see the [client choice](#choose-a-client) section.

-Note that the Prysm client will find its external IP, but this repo assumes that IP is static.
+Note that the Prysm client will find its external IP, but this project currently assumes that IP is static.
 You can restart the container, possibly via crontab, with `docker-compose restart prysm-beacon` if your IP is dynamic.
 Work to support dynamic DNS would also be welcome.